Chemokine receptor

 Chemokine receptors are cytokine receptors found on the surface of certain cells that interact with a type of cytokine called a chemokine.
 There have been 20 distinct chemokine receptors discovered in humans.
 Each has a rhodopsin-like 7-transmembrane (7TM) structure and couples to G-protein for signal transduction within a cell, making them members of a large protein family of G protein-coupled receptors.
 Following interaction with their specific chemokine ligands, chemokine receptors trigger a flux in intracellular calcium (Ca2+) ions (calcium signaling).
 This causes cell responses, including the onset of a process known as chemotaxis that traffics the cell to a desired location within the organism.
 Chemokine receptors are divided into different families, CXC chemokine receptors, CC chemokine receptors, CX3C chemokine receptors and XC chemokine receptors that correspond to the 4 distinct subfamilies of chemokines they bind.
-Four families of chemokine receptors differ in spacing of cysteine residues near N-terminal of the receptor.
+The four subfamilies of chemokines differ in the spacing of structurally important cysteine residues near the N-terminal of the chemokine.